system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ### Steps to replace the RAM:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the CPU duct](#removing-the-cpu-duct).
-    - If there's no dedicated GPU installed, then removing the CPU duct is optional, but removal is still recommended to provide easier access to the RAM slots.
+    - [Removing the CPU cooler](#replacing-the-cpu-cooler-and-cpu) is not physically required, but can optionally be done for easier access to the inner RAM slots.
+Replacing the thermal paste is strongly recommended if the CPU cooler is removed.
+In the below photo, the CPU cooler has been removed for greater visibility.
-2. To remove an existing RAM stick, flip the top and bottom latches away from the stick, then pull the stick out of the slot.
+2. If installing/removing RAM in any of the top RAM slots, unplug the 8-pin CPU power cable (labeled `ATX12V1` to the right of the port), highlighted red below.

 ![RAM slots](./img/ram-slots.webp)

+3. To remove an existing RAM stick, flip the left and right latches away from the stick, then pull the stick out of the slot.
-3. Make sure the tabs on the top and bottom of the slot are open (pulled away from the slot), then insert the new RAM (or re-seat the existing RAM) into the slot.
+4. Make sure the tabs on the top and bottom of the slot are open (pulled away from the slot), then insert the new RAM (or re-seat the existing RAM) into the slot.
     - The RAM stick will only fit in one direction.
-The larger group of pins goes on top.
+The larger group of pins goes on the left.
     - Use the following guide for placement of the RAM sticks:
     ![RAM slot order](./img/ram-order.webp)
 4. Replace the top case.

 ## Replacing the GPU:

-Thelio Mira ships with an optional dedicated GPU in the PCIe 5.0 x16 slot (top slot).
-GPUs greater than three slots tall may obstruct the lower PCIe slots.
+Thelio Astra ships with one dedicated GPU in the PCIe 4.0 x16 slot third from the top.
+GPUs greater than one slot tall will obstruct the lowest PCIe slot.

+Depending on your motherboard and firmware version, the boot splash screen may not show up if the GPU is installed in either of the top two slots.
+It's recommended to reserve the top two slots for non-GPU PCIe accessories.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes